SprintHive/income-docs/guides/migrate-v1-to-v2/README.md

 The purpose of this guide is to explain how to migrate from v1 to v2

+## Prerequisites
+* You have read and understand the security section [click here for more details](../security/CreatingJsonWebToken.md)

 ## Creating an income verification request

  * The structure of the payload has changed to support the declaration of primary and other income